Neuroplasticity & Learning: A Teacher's Guide

 Carol Dweck's work on growth mindset is often cited alongside neuroplasticity.
 The two concepts are related but distinct.
 Neuroplasticity is the physical mechanism, while Dweck has clarified that growth mindset must involve trying new strategies and seeking help when stuck.
 Neuroplasticity requires "

-Retrieval practise is perhaps the most powerful tool for driving neuroplasticity in the classroom.
-When a student takes a low-stakes quiz or tries to explain a concept from memory, they are not just "checking" what they know.
+Retrieval practice is perhaps the most powerful tool for driving neuroplasticity in the classroom.
+When a learner takes a low-stakes quiz or tries to explain a concept from memory, they are not just "checking" what they know.
 They are physically strengthening the neural pathway associated with that information.
 This is why being tested on material is far more effective for long-term retention than simply re-

-For students with ADHD, the challenge often lies in the pathways related to dopamine and
+For learners with ADHD, the challenge often lies in the pathways related to dopamine and

-Teachers should be aware that neuroplasticity can also work against a student.
+Teachers should be aware that neuroplasticity can also work against a learner.
 If a child with We want the brain to be plastic in its learning pathways, not in its anxiety circuits.

 The popularity of "brain-